uialchemist/handbook/open-positions.md

 ***

 ## Senior iOS Developer // Head Of Mobile Engineering
 We are looking for a senior iOS developer with experience managing a small mobile team.
 You will not only be in charge of building the Florence iOS apps, but also in charge of managing the Android development cycle (whether that is outsourced or an onsite full-time hire is up to you).
-You will also be working closely with existing developers to make sure the API structure does what the mobile developers need it to do.
+You will also be working closely with existing developers to make sure the API does what the mobile developers need it to do.
 To start with, the mobile team will consist of yourself, a mobile UI designer and an Android developer in some capacity.

 **Key responsibilities:**
 - Building the iOS apps